Data access

 Don't hardcode SQL into the UI

-A clean layering ensures that FireDAC and PostgreSQL become the foundation rather than a new legacy burden.
+A clean layering ensures that FireDAC and PostgreSQL become the foundation, not a new legacy burden.

 Suitable Service and Technology Paths